Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

 \subsubsection{Billingsley}

-Arratia, Kochman and Miller proved an analogue of Billingsley theorem for \emph{normed arithmetic semigroups} satisfying certain growth conditions \cite[Thm.~2]{arratia2014}.
+Arratia, Kochman and Miller proved an analogue of Billingsley's theorem for \emph{normed arithmetic semigroups} satisfying certain growth conditions \cite[Thm.~2]{arratia2014}.
 A commutative semigroup $S$ is called normed arithmetic semigroup if it contains an identity element and admits unique factorization into `prime' elements.
 Furthermore, it should come equipped with a multiplicative norm function $s \mapsto |s| \in \RR_{>0}$, such that $N(x)=\#\{ s \in S: |s| \le x \}$ is a finite number for each $x >0$.

-There is some overlap between the second part of Theorem~\ref{thm:EKDG} and \cite[Thm.~2]{arratia2014}, for the following reason.
-There are examples where a multiplicative function $\alpha$ satisfying the conditions \eqref{eq:Assumption1}--\eqref{eq:Assumption2} coincides with $\alpha_S(n):=\#\{ s \in S: |s| =n \}$ for some semigroup $S$ with integer-valued norm (e.g. $a(n)$ from \S\ref{sec:examples} coincides with $\alpha_S$ where $S$ is the semigroup of finite abelian groups, with the group operation being direct product of groups, and the norm function being the order of the group).
-In such cases, \eqref{eq:pd conv} is not new.
-However, since for any $S$, $\alpha_S$ is necessarily integer-valued, then for most of the arithmetic functions $\alpha$ satisfying \eqref{eq:Assumption1}--\eqref{eq:Assumption2}, one cannot find a semigroup $S$ with $\alpha_S = \alpha$, e.g. $\alpha_S(n)$ cannot coincide with $\theta^{\omega(n)}$ for $\theta \notin \NN$.
-In fact, with some work it can be shown that unless $\theta=1$, $\theta^{\omega(n)}$ is not of the form $\alpha_S$.
+There is small overlap between \cite[Thm.~2]{arratia2014} and the second part of Theorem \ref{thm:EKDG} as there are multiplicative functions $\alpha$ satisfying \eqref{eq:Assumption1}--\eqref{eq:Assumption2} and coinciding with $\alpha_S(n):=\#\{ s \in S: |s| =n \}$ for some normed arithmetic semigroup $S$.